james126/Mr-Grass-Master/README.md

 <a name="demo"></a>

 ## Demo
+NB: Currently, cookies must be enabled on the browser for JWT authentication<br>
 [http://m-g-m.ap-southeast-2.elasticbeanstalk.com](http://m-g-m.ap-southeast-2.elasticbeanstalk.com)
-<br>NB: Currently, cookies must be enabled on the browser for JWT authentication

 <a name="description"></a>

 ## Description